CharlyRM/StartProjectNetCoreAndVuejs/README.md

 br.com.PanelAPI : Has the json api endpoint consumed by the front-end application.

 br.com.Model : Location with object classes used in every solution.

+br.com.AuthServer : Project with identityserver4 where a web token is generated and controls the access permissions of the br.com.PanelAPI project.